marius-wieschollek/passwords/README.md

 The integrated password generator follows the new [NIST Digital Identity Guidelines](https://pages.nist.gov/800-63-3/).
 It generates long passwords which are easy to remember, yet long and secure.
 Say goodbye to pseudo random letters and numbers, random password requirements and contra productive expiration guidelines without reason.
 Why?
-Because it is easier for you to remember that your twitter account unlocks with a "FuriousToothbrush" than "fAu*j,4?rQ:25(#c".
+Because it is easier for you to remember that your Twitter account unlocks with a "FuriousToothbrush" than "fAu*j,4?rQ:25(#c".
-Of course we know that most websites still require numbers and special characters, so we will help you with that as well.
+Of course, we know that most websites still require numbers and special characters, so we will help you with that as well.

 #### Integrated security check
 Passwords like "P@55w0rd" may fool most generic security checks, but they are so common that most hackers have them in their lists.